trevorkarn/todayilearned/_posts/2021-12-16-relearning-calculus.md

 ### The answer to the nice homework question

 The answers are respectively yes and no. To see why the answer for number (1) is "yes," I want to apply the ratio test.
+(Thanks to Meagan Kenney for help in figuring this out.)
 Note that $$\lim_{n\rightarrow \infty} \frac{|c_{n+1}4^{n+1}|}{|c_n4^n|}
 = 4 \lim_{n\rightarrow \infty} \frac{|c_{n+1}|}{|c_n|}\leq 1$$.
 The reason is that convergence is the
 same as not-divergence, which occurs when the limit is strictly bigger than $$1$$.